nordpolen/learn-javascript/stopwatch/README.md

 ## Functions

 ### Start
 The `start` function begins the stopwatch.
-It records the current time and starts counting milliseconds.
+It records the current time and starts counting seconds.

 ### Stop
 The `stop` function pauses the stopwatch.
 It calculates the elapsed time since the stopwatch was started and stops the counting.